Podcasts are an easy way to improve your French comprehension

 Each podcast is broken down into a number of sections, and features different stories, conversation between the hosts, a few points of grammar and some common French idiomatic expressions.
 News in Slow French is suitable for the beginner and intermediate, and to aid learning, a transcript of each lesson is also available.
 The absolute beginner may struggle at first, but the pace of the spoken French is slow enough not to frighten anyone away.
 And it doesn’t take too long for the listener to acquire a lot of new vocabulary.

 Yes, you can learn so much French with so little material.
-These short, sharp lessons pack in quite a bit of good information for the French beginner.
+These short, sharp online French lessons pack in quite a bit of good information for the beginner.
 Teacher Pierre-Benoit takes the listener through enough French language basics to help them converse during a vacation or business trip.
-They may be called ‘One Minute French’ but each French language podcast lasts for two to four minutes.
+They may be called ‘One Minute French’ but each online French language podcast lasts for two to four minutes.